-The Voting Group is party to an amended and restated stockholders agreement with the Company (the "Stockholders Agreement") and collectively held as of December 31, 2022 approximately 84.3% of the voting power of our common stock.
-The Voting Group includes investment funds affiliated with Leonard Green & Partners, L.P. and its affiliates ("LGP") and TPG Inc. and its affiliates ("TPG"), which collectively hold approximately 52.4% of the voting power of our common stock.
+The Voting Group is party to an amended and restated stockholders agreement with the Company (the "Stockholders Agreement") and collectively held approximately 74.7% of the voting power of our common stock as of February 26, 2024.
+The Voting Group includes investment funds affiliated with Leonard Green & Partners, L.P. and its affiliates ("LGP") and TPG Inc. and its affiliates ("TPG"), which collectively held approximately 51.8% of the voting power of our common stock as of February 26, 2024.
 Pursuant to the terms of the Stockholders Agreement, certain members of the Voting Group are entitled to designate individuals to be included in the slate of nominees recommended by our board of directors for election to our board of directors, subject to certain stock ownership thresholds set forth in the Stockholders Agreement, and the members of the Voting Group have agreed to vote their shares of our common stock in favor of the election of such nominees.
-As a result, the Voting Group has the ability to elect all of the members of our board of directors, and thereby, control our management and affairs, including virtually all matters requiring stockholder approval.
+As a result, the Voting Group has the ability to elect all of the members of our board of directors, and hereby, control our management and affairs, including virtually all matters requiring stockholder approval.
 The directors so elected have the authority, subject to the terms of our indebtedness and applicable rules and regulations, to issue additional stock, implement stock repurchase programs, declare dividends and make other decisions.
 Even if the Voting Group were to own or control less than a majority of our total outstanding shares of common stock, they will be able to influence the outcome of corporate actions so long as they own a significant portion of our total outstanding shares of common stock.